Huguitis/aoi.js-documentation/src/functions/util/checkContains.md

 ---
 title: $checkContains
-description: $checkContains will check if the given arguments are present within the text.
+description: $checkContains will check if the given arguments are present within a text.
 id: checkContains
 ---